Be a Team Player

 With over 120 student clubs and organizations, students have the opportunity to connect with peers over shared interests, or dive into something totally new.See more

 Segovia’s historical Casa de la Moneda provides a space dedicated to sharing ideas and projects related to culture, art, and entrepreneurship.See more

-Discover the online resources available to all IE University Students.
-Be part of our community and get to know the latest updates of event and activities going on around both Madrid and Segovia campuses.See more
+Discover online resources available to all IE University Students.
+Become part of our community to get the latest updates on events and activities.See more